Projection Pursuit Gaussian Process Regression: Introduction

-In this work, we propose a novel surrogate modeling technique based on the projection pursuit methodology \cite{friedman1981projection} and additive Gaussian process models.
-Unlike the conventional estimation approaches for projection pursuit \cite{ferraty2013functional,gilboa2013scaling,li2016high}, we suggest choosing a large number of intermediate nodes to introduce more model flexibility.
+In this work, we propose a novel surrogate modeling technique based on the projection pursuit methodology \citep{friedman1981projection} and additive Gaussian process models.
+Gaussian process regression can provide prediction variance as opposed to projection pursuit (neural networks).
+Additionally, unlike the conventional estimation approaches for projection pursuit \citep{ferraty2013functional,gilboa2013scaling,li2016high}, we suggest choosing a large number of intermediate nodes to introduce more model flexibility.
 Then we use the maximum likelihood estimation to identify the model parameters.
 A gradient descent algorithm is proposed to search the maximum of the likelihood function.
-In this work, we also devise an error bound of the prediction error of Gaussian process regression with additive Mat\'ern correlation functions.
-Our theoretical result shows that the prediction error of additive Gaussian process models is much lower than that given by isotropic Gaussian process models for high-dimensional problems.
+In this work, we also find an error bound of the prediction error for Gaussian process regression with additive Mat\'ern correlation functions.
+Our theoretical results show that the prediction error of additive Gaussian process models is much lower than that given by isotropic Gaussian process models for high-dimensional problems, provided that a design with nice projection properties, such as a Latin hypercube design, is adopted.

 This article is organized as follows.
-In Section \ref{Sec:2}, we introduce the background of Gaussian process regression, and discuss the curse of dimensionality issue in Gaussian process regression with isotropic Mat\'ern correlation functions.
-In Section \ref{sec:additive}, we discuss the additive Gaussian process regression models, and show that these additive models can break the curse of dimensionality by theoretical studies.
-We also discuss the limitations of the additive models.
-In Section \ref{Sec:PPGPR}, we introduce the proposed method, called the projection pursuit Gaussian process regression.
-In Section \ref{Sec:simulation}, we conduct simulation studies to demonstrate the use of the proposed method, and show that the proposed method outperforms existing methods.
-Concluding remarks are made in Section \ref{Sec:discussion}.
+In Section \ref{Sec:review}, we review the background of Gaussian process regression with isotropic and additive Mat\'ern correlation functions.
+In Section \ref{Sec:PPGPR}, we introduce the proposed methodology, called the projection pursuit Gaussian process regression.
+An algorithm of the proposed method is given at the end of Section \ref{Sec:PPGPR}.
+In Section \ref{Sec:simulation} and \ref{more studies}, we conduct simulation studies to demonstrate the use of the proposed method, and show that the proposed method outperforms some existing methods.
+In Section \ref{application}, we shows that the performance of the proposed method is satisfactory through a real-world application.
+Concluding remarks are made in Section \ref{sec:discussion}.